-© 2024 Government of Alberta
+© 2023 Government of Alberta

 This material is for information only.
 The information provided in this material is solely for the user's information and convenience and, while thought to be accurate and functional, it is provided without warranty of any kind.
 Neither the Crown, nor its agents, employees, or contractors will be liable to you for any damages, direct or indirect, arising out of your use of the information contained in this material.
 If in doubt with respect to any information contained within this material, or for confirmation of legal requirements, please refer to the current edition of the Occupational Health and Safety Act, Regulation, and Code, or other applicable legislation.
 Further, if there is any inconsistency or conflict between any of the information contained in this material and the applicable legislative requirement, the legislative requirement shall prevail.
-This material is current to March 2024.
+This material is current to March 2023.
 The law is constantly changing with new legislation, amendments to existing legislation, and decisions from the courts.
 It is important that you keep yourself informed of the current law.
 This material, including copyright and marks under the Trademarks Act (Canada), is owned by the Government of Alberta and protected by law.
 This publication is issued under the Open Government Licence - Alberta.
-For details on the terms of this licence and commercial or non-commercial use of any materials in this publication, visit open.alberta.ca/licence.
-Note that the terms of this licence do not apply to any third-party materials that may be included in this publication.
+For details on the terms of this licence and commercial or non-commercial use of any materials in this publication.